What is new at the Phoenix Zoo ZooLights this year?

 Is the Park Handicap Accessible?

 The park is fully accessible to everyone.
 Wheelchairs and strollers alike move easily along the paths of the zoo making the entire park and all the lights accessible to everyone!
-These are provided on a first-come, first-served basis.
-The rental area can be found to your right as you enter the park, past the turnstiles.
+These are available on a first-come, first-served basis.
+The rental area is located to your right as you enter the park, past the turnstiles.
 You may also bring your own stroller, wheelchair or electric scooter.

 December Weather in Phoenix